SAFE Community Playbook

-The entire family — not just the person in addiction — feels the effects of substance use disorder.
-We recommend the following resources as examples of how your community can provide meaningful advice for family members who are coping with a loved one’s substance use disorder, treatment, transition, or recovery.
+The entire family — not just the person with substance use disorder — feels the effects of this epidemic.
+We recommend the following resources as examples of how your community can provide meaningful support for family members who are coping with a loved one’s substance use disorder, treatment, transition, or recovery.

 Ensure College Students in Recovery have Support through Collegiate Recovery Programs

 For teens in recovery, the transition to college life may be particularly concerning — perhaps frightening — to them and to their parents.
 Collegiate Recovery Programs (CRPs) offer a connection to other students in recovery, as well as access to a supportive and confidential community.
 There are approximately 200 CRPs throughout the country that provide college students with the tools and support they need to succeed in the lifelong journey of recovery.
 Through our SAFE Campus program, we work to ensure that CRPs or other recovery support services are present on every college campus nationwide.
 SAFE Campuses promotes healthy living and empowers college students in recovery to be positive leaders on campus and in life.
 It also provides collegiate institutions with the knowledge and solutions necessary to effectively support students who are in or seeking recovery from substance use disorder.

 Parents can educate themselves on why having a CRP on their child’s campus is important, even if they are not in recovery, by referencing “Why You Need to Ask if Your Kid’s College Has a Recovery Program (Even if They Don’t Use Drugs).”
 Communities, college counselors, and high schools can support teens and families by connecting them with colleges offering CRPs.